Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/02-workflow/02-data.md

 The `transcripts.csv` file allows you to declare which transcripts you would like to use when performing variant-effect-prediction.

 During the execution of the _{{ site.title }}_, variant-effect-prediction (VEP) is performed using a publicly accessible VEP query API by E!
 Ensembl.
-Currently, the API returns multiple VEP predictions based on any transcripts that are present at a given genomic location.
+Currently, the API returns multiple VEP predictions based on any transcripts that are found matching the requested genomic location.
 Users are able to provide a <code>transcripts.csv</code> input file to declare a list of transcripts per genomic-region they would like to consider for this analysis.

 {: .normal-title }
 > Transcript IDs